Ben-Hartmann01/asian-option-pricer/README.md

-Quasi Monte Carlo simulation of an Asian option under BS (GBM) using PCA.
+Quasi Monte Carlo simulation of an Asian (barrier) option  under BS (GBM) using PCA.

 Run:
 python your_script.py